onyade/Azure-DevOps/README.md

 # Azure-DevOps
 This repository contains YAML-based pipeline examples that demonstrate how to set up continuous integration and delivery (CI/CD) pipelines using Azure DevOps.
-Our pipelines show best practices for building, testing, and deploying applications using Azure DevOps services such as Azure Pipelines, Azure Repos, and Azure Artifacts.
+These pipelines show best practices for building, testing, and deploying applications using Azure DevOps services such as Azure Pipelines, Azure Repos, and Azure Artifacts.

 code samples cover a range of topics, including: